Christopher Craig Brittain

-Christopher Craig Brittain is Professor of Social and Political Theology at the University of Aberdeen in Scotland.
+Christopher Craig Brittain is Dean of Divinity and Margaret E. Fleck Chair in Anglican Studies at the University of Toronto.
 His primary research interest is in contemporary Christianity, which he explores from a variety of differing perspectives and concerns.

 Brittain CC (2007) Can a Theology Student be an Evil Genius? on the concept of habitus in theological Education, Scottish Journal of Theology vol 60 (4): 426-440. (* reprinted in Toronto Journal of Theology in 2009).